ckb-next/ckb-next/README.md

 Building for Linux
 ------------------

-`libusb-1.0`, `gcc`, and `glibc` are required.
-Check with your package manager to make sure you have the correct libraries/headers installed.
+`libudev`, `gcc`, and `glibc` are required.
+Check with your package manager to make sure you have the correct libraries/headers installed (Note: on Ubuntu you need `libudev-dev`).
 You also need a kernel with uinput support (all distros should ship with this by default; don't worry about it unless you're running a custom kernel).
 You can build ckb by running `make` in the directory you downloaded it to.
 The binaries will be placed in `bin` assuming they compile successfully.

 Building for OSX
 ----------------